 The Lower Limb Prosthetic Management II course covers the full scope of practice for the prosthetic management of individuals with unilateral and bilateral amputations at or proximal to the knee joint.
 Additionally, the course addresses the management of patients presenting with hip disarticulations and hemipelvectomy amputations.
-The course covers standard and progressive surgical techniques, pre and post-operative prosthetic management and patient-centered multidisciplinary rehabilitation strategies and considerations for lower limb amputees at or proximal to the knee joint.
+The course covers standard and progressive surgical techniques, pre- and post-operative prosthetic management and patient-centered multidisciplinary rehabilitation strategies and considerations for lower limb amputees at or proximal to the knee joint.
 The course requires accountable patient care including detailed documentation, patient education, outcomes measurement, and goal setting.
-This process culminates in the creation of prosthetic recommendations, in depth justifications of medical necessity, cross disciplinary treatment plans, and follow up care strategies.
-The course delves deeply into foundational and progressive interface design principles and mechanics for individuals with amputations at or proximal to the knee joint.
+Students will become familiar with and competent in prosthetic recommendations, in depth justifications of medical necessity, cross disciplinary treatment plans, and follow up care strategies.
+The course delves deeply into foundational and progressive interface design principles and mechanics for individuals with amputations ator proximal to the knee joint.
 The foundations of alignment progressions (bench, static, and dynamic), gait deviation analysis and biomechanics are addressed and performed.
 Thorough coverage and practice of the management of gait deviations through alignment and modifications of interface mechanics are performed throughout the course.

-Course Director: Jeremy Sherman Course Offered: Spring 1 Semester
+Credit: 8 semester hours Course Director: Jeremy Sherman Course Offered: Spring 1 Semester